soliyanaseyoum/soliyanaseyoum/README.md

 - 👋 Hi, I’m @soliyanaseyoum
-- 👀 I’m interested in learning more about cybersecurity
+- 👀 I’m interested in learning more about software development + cybersecurity
 - 🌱 I’m currently learning sys + network admin on linux system, advanced object oriented programming + more
 - 💞️ I’m looking to collaborate on exciting projects
 - 📫 How to reach me ... lets connect on LinkedIn